deldelmax/deep-reinforcement-learning-solutions/README.md

 This repository contains my solutions to the Labs / Projects of Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program in addition to the default materials provided [here](https://github.com/udacity/deep-reinforcement-learning).

+I also updated the code to work with newest versions of the environmetns and OpenAI gym.
+I use python 3.10+ for the solutions!

 ## Table of Contents